alanrtao/Laplace/examples/1.hello_world/README.md

 # Hello World Example
 - Please compile Laplace following instructions at [top level README](../../README.md).
+- Then, run `docker build -t laplace:hello .`

 ## Load Prepared Example
 - Laplace allows for loading prior serialized data (see [prepared](./prepared/) folder).
 - Please run `tar xzvf prepared.tar.gz` to extract the serialized data, including the Git metadata.
-- Then, run `docker run --rm -it -p 8008:8008/tcp -v./prepared:/__laplace laplace:bash`.
+- Then, run `docker run --rm -it -p 8008:8008/tcp -v./prepared:/__laplace laplace:hello`.
 You can now jump to step 6 of the [next session](#constructing-from-scratch).
+  > Feel free to use the `laplace:alpine` image instead.

 ## Constructing from Scratch
 1. Launch the Ubuntu-Bash variant of Laplace directly using the following command